shindesainand/ThatTuesdayReport/README.md

 # ThatTuesdayReport

-Ain't no one got time to make this weekly report.
+Ain't no one got time to make this weekly report yo.